 Amend your licence

-Please use the licence amendment form to notify us of any proposed changes to your details, activities or locations.
-The National Parks and Wildlife Service needs to approve any changes.
-Please provide as much detail as possible to help us consider your application and submit this application at least 2 weeks before any proposed change:
+Use the licence amendment form to notify us of any changes to your details, activities or locations.
+National Parks and Wildlife Service needs to approve any changes.
+Please provide as much detail as possible to help us consider your application and submit this application at least 2 weeks before any proposed change.

 How we will support you

-The National Parks and Wildlife Service will provide promotional support through National Parks and Wildlife Service marketing channels, including one tour listing per Parks Eco Pass operator on the National Parks and Wildlife Service website.
-The National Parks and Wildlife Service will also support your promotional needs through closer engagement with our key tourism partners including regional Destination Networks, Destination NSW and Tourism Australia.
+National Parks and Wildlife Service may provide promotional support through our marketing channels, including one product listing per Parks Eco Pass operator on the National Parks and Wildlife Service website.
+We will also support your promotional needs through closer engagement with our key tourism partners including regional Destination Networks, Destination NSW and Tourism Australia.

 Contact us